Commercial Ceiling Lighting Buying Guide: Panels, Troffers, Recessed & Linear Fixtures

 | Ceiling type & mounting method | Lay-in grid vs hard ceiling vs surface mount | Determines install method, serviceability, and visual finish. |

-| Plenum / return-air considerations | Confirm if the ceiling cavity is used as a return air plenum and specify compliant fixtures/materials when required | Prevents plan-review surprises and avoids replacement due to code enforcement. |
+| Plenum / return-air considerations | Confirm whether the ceiling cavity is used as a return-air plenum and specify compliant fixtures/materials when required | Avoids plan-review issues and replacement due to code enforcement. |

-| CCT selection strategy | Standardize for the building or zone; avoid mismatched spaces | Prevents color inconsistency and “patchwork” interiors. |
+| CCT selection strategy | Standardize by building or zone and avoid mixed CCT conditions in adjacent spaces | Reduces perceived inconsistency and patchwork interiors. |

-| Color quality (CRI) | Match to the application (retail/healthcare/detail work may need higher CRI) | Improves color accuracy and reduces visual fatigue. |
+| Color quality (CRI) | Match to application requirements for retail, healthcare, and detail work | Improves color discrimination and reduces visual fatigue. |

-| Optics / diffusion | Diffuser design and glare control features | Reduces discomfort, improves perceived brightness, and supports screen-heavy environments. |
+| Optics / diffusion | Diffuser design, shielding, and luminance control features | Reduces discomfort and supports screen-heavy environments. |

-| Dimming & control compatibility | Driver compatibility and stable dimming behavior | Avoids flicker complaints and commissioning delays. |
+| Dimming & control compatibility | Driver compatibility and stable dimming performance | Prevents flicker complaints and reduces commissioning issues. |

-| Environment rating | Match sealed fixtures to moisture/dust/chemical exposure | Prevents premature failures and nuisance maintenance calls. |
+| Environment rating | Confirm sealing and material compatibility for moisture, dust, and chemical exposure | Reduces premature failures and nuisance maintenance calls. |

-| Maintenance access | Plan for service in hard ceilings and critical areas | Reduces downtime and labor cost over the life of the system. |
+| Maintenance access | Plan for service access in hard ceilings and critical areas | Reduces downtime and labor cost over the life of the system. |

 Shop Commercial Ceiling Lighting by Category